Different Types of Skype Scams and How to Avoid Them

 3. Only entertain friends and family on Skype and confirm their accounts before adding them to your contact lists.

-4. Double-check the links or details that send to you on Skype before clicking on them.
+4. Double-check the links or details sent to you on Skype before clicking on them.

-5. Be aware that not all contacts you talk to on Skype are authentic or credible.
+5. Not all contacts you talk to on Skype are authentic or credible.

 6. Practice secure online privacy tactics and review Skype's Privacy and Security Support Centers to avoid scammers and prevent identity theft.